reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust/index.md

 }
 ```

-This is how I might have liked my Go implemenation to work.
-If Go even had
+I might have liked my Go implemenation to look like this.
+If Go even had enums!
-enums! 😒
+😒

 This design choice has an unintended consequence though.
 As mentioned earlier,
 `RRQ` and `WRQ` only really matter on initial request.
 The remainder of the